GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 We're humans.
 The way we value things changes.
 Designing an economy for robots would be easy; they don't require a profit incentive.
 We do.

 If someone can get the same job done for fewer tokens, good for them; it sounds like they're a sharp planner.
-Why not let them profit from their innovation?
+Why not let them profit from their one-time innovation?
+Their next Bonded Robotic Labor Agreement will factor their breakthrough into pricing that contract, and the enterprise gets a one-time win.

 Good for the Bond Network too: get the robot to the next job site faster.
+If that same enterprise makes "breakthroughs" every time they win a BRLA?
+Then maybe there's gaming, and the system can investigate — more on gaming the system in other ways (and the consequences of getting caught) later.

-The subjective market value that humans place on the RoboTorq will change with time, but the *meaningful physical definition* of the RoboTorq may not.
+For now, the point is this: The subjective market value that humans place on the RoboTorq will change with time, but the *meaningful physical definition* of the RoboTorq may not.
 The RoboTorq is the first functionally defined **physics-based unit of economic value**.

 In fact, these currencies already exist.
 It's just that nobody has started tracking them yet because they hadn't been discovered until recently.